-Speaking about the 2022 SEEDINVEST Acceleration Program, the Founder, Biodun and Ibikunle Foundation, Mr Biodun Adegoke, said, "It has been our pleasure to help small and medium businesses in Nigeria grow by providing them with asset grants for the past three years.
+The Founder, Biodun and Ibikunle Foundation, Mr Biodun Adegoke, said, "It has been our pleasure to help small and medium businesses in Nigeria grow by providing them with asset grants.
 We look forward to doing more because we know that the government cannot do it alone."